zachmueller/spaced-everything/docs/Glossary.md

 ### Timestamp Ambiguity
 When timestamps lack explicit timezone information (e.g., manually edited via Obsidian's properties panel), the plugin uses the configured `timestampTimeZone` setting to interpret them.

-### Queue Deduplication
-When multiple frontmatter updates are queued for the same file, later updates override earlier ones.
-This prevents conflicts and ensures only the final state is written to disk.

 ## Acronyms